joaotavora/eglot/README.md

           :progressReportFrequencyMs -1)))
 ```

-See `eglot.el`'s section on Java's JDT server for an even more
-sophisticated example.

 Similarly, some servers require the language identifier strings they
 are sent by `eglot` to match the exact strings used by VSCode. `eglot`
 usually guesses these identifiers from the major mode name